 \section{Conclusion}

-In this work, we propose Noise2Recon, a semi-supervised consistency-based framework for joint MRI reconstruction and denoising.
-We observe that Noise2Recon can outperform standard supervised methods in both in-distribution, high-SNR and OOD, low-SNR settings with limited training data.
-In addition, we show that balanced data sampling approaches can improve network optimization and reduce dependence on hyperparameters for the multi-task supervised and consistency objectives.
-By reducing dependence on supervised data for model training and increasing generalizability to different noise levels, Noise2Recon shows potential for reducing the burden of model retraining or fine-tuning in both research and clinical settings.
+In this work, we propose Noise2Recon, a label-efficient, consistency-based approach for joint MRI reconstruction and denoising.
+We demonstrated that Noise2Recon can outperform standard supervised methods in both in-distribution and \RV{OOD settings (e.g. low-SNR, acceleration shift, and cross-dataset}, with limited training data. \RV{In addition, we showed Noise2Recon can be extended to both semi-supervised and self-supervised settings}.
+By reducing dependence on supervised data for model training and increasing generalizability to various OOD factors, Noise2Recon shows potential for reducing the burden of model retraining or fine-tuning in both research and clinical settings.